Home

 On-Line Auction Services

-I often recommend people do some searches on eBay to discover prices.
-That comment is sure to get me some flack but, truth is, the eBay auction site is still far-and-away the market leader, has a great search tool, and unless you really have a very rare item (which you probably don't, despite seeing that adjective plastered all over eBay auctions), you're going to find an auction for something similar.
-Many people respond you can't get the true value of things watching eBay, but I don't believe that.
+I often recommend people search on eBay to discover prices.
+That comment is sure to get some flack, but the eBay auction site is still far-and-away the market leader, has a great search tool, and unless you really have a very rare item (which you probably don't, despite seeing that adjective plastered all over eBay auctions), you're eventually going to find an auction for what you seek.
+Some people tell me you can't get the true value of things watching eBay, but I don't believe that.
 You can't get a much more accurate value than an actual sale.
-Of course, the data is admittedly shakey, if based on only one auction.
-So, I also recommend that you get several data points before you cast any value in sand (they should never be set in stone).
-For instance, my pricing tables have been derived from more than seven years of auction watching.
-That is literally thousands of auctions!
-The prices listed are averages, with some items that sold for considerably more than the listed price, while some went for considerably less.
-Same item.

 Certified Antique Appraisal Services

-This is also not free.
+This is not free.
 Nor should it be.
 Good information on monetary matters should be paid for.
 There are a lot of antique appraisers that charge for their services.
 These people have put a lot of research into their expertise and have gone to the effort of proving, or certifying, their credibility.
 Most are certified...however, some are not.
 Those who have taken the time to be credible deserve to be paid for their services.
 But don't be fooled into thinking your camera is an "antique" (and valuable) just because it's old.
 More than likely, it's not.

-Valuable Tip: Don't be tricked by people who try to convince you they know what they're doing by saying things like, "Of course I know.
-I've been in this business more than thirty years."
+Valuable Tip: Don't be tricked by people who try to convince you they know what they're doing by saying things like, Of course I know.
+I've been in this business more than thirty years.
 Just admitting to personally being an antique doesn't make anyone an expert in them!

 Camera Dealers